If you like ancient ruins and natural wonders of the world, then you’ll have a blast with these fun things to do in Pamukkale.

 If you like ancient ruins then you’ll have fun visiting Hierapolis.

 Hierapolis is an ancient city that was founded around 190 BC and was famous for its sacred hot springs.
-Much like today, people came to the city to bathe in the mineral waters believing it would cure their medical problems.
+Much like today, people came to the city to bathe in the Pamukkale thermal pools.
+They believed the minerals could cure their medical problems.

-An earthquake in 60 AD destroyed the city, it was rebuilt and continued to prosper until another earthquake struck in 1334 when the city was abandoned.
+Sadly an earthquake in 60 AD destroyed the city.
+It was rebuilt and continued to prosper until another earthquake struck in 1334 when the city was abandoned.

-What remains are castle ruins, a Byzantine church, Necropolis, city walls and a collonaded street.
+What remains are castle ruins, a Byzantine church, Necropolis, city walls and a colonnaded street.

 The Hierapolis Theatre